Case Studies:

 Summary

 Case ongoing since the 1970s.
-Due to the sedimentation problem of the lake serving the downstream town of Chandigarh, the CSWCRTI constructed soil conservation structures that, apart from reducing siltation of the lake, also stored rainwater for irrigation for the upstream village (purchased with water rights and later user fees).
-Other in-kind compensation was organized to provide additional incentives for villagers to give up free grazing and tree felling in the hills.
+Due to the sedimentation problem of the lake serving the downstream town of Chandigarh, the Centre for Soil and Water Conservation Research and Training Institute (CSWCRTI) constructed soil conservation structures that, apart from reducing siltation of the lake, also stored rainwater for irrigation for the upstream village (purchased with water rights and later user fees).
+Other in-kind compensation was organized to provide additional incentives for villagers to abandon free-grazing and tree felling practices in the hills.

 Maturity of the initiative

-Mature - initiated in mid-1970s.
+Mature - initiated in mid-1970s and considered active as of 2008

 Driver